phflot/variational_aligner/examplesERP/README.md

 Example code for the usage of the variational aligner in the context of Event Related Potential.
+To perfom the example code run:  start_exampleERP

  author: David Thinnes
  date:  06/27/2020

  function name: [Reg,V] = Var_Alignment(inputImage,method,iter_ref,Fs)

  description:
  the function corrects the latency shift of evoked potentials by choosing a stable reference and realigning the 2D Sweep Image of the data.

- it performs 1 dimensional alignment according to the selected reference.
+It performs 1 dimensional alignment according to the selected reference.
  method: cross correlation, mean of all image rows
  default: 'Mean'